ULL-ESIT-PL/babel-learning/src/manipulating-ast-with-js/README.md

 identifier placeholders:  var myModule = require("my-module");
 ```

+*I found that to generate a AST, a babel template is often simpler than
+to build it with the constructors (since they are much harder work)
+and also toMatchSnapshot the `parse` function (since the produced AST
+contains excessive information)*.
+.

 ## replaceWith

 I have lots of trouble with `replaceWith` as used in minute 29.
 Example